Why does my dog pounce like a fox

 Take a moment to watch how your pet reacts to movement.
 A fluttering leaf or a bouncing ball can trigger an instinctive chase response.
 This drive is a remnant of survival skills, where hunting was essential for sustenance.
 Engaging in this behaviour allows for mental stimulation and physical exercise, both crucial for a thriving pet.

-See also How long can a small dog survive in the cold
+See also How long after spay can dog take off cone

 Encouraging safe play that mimics these instincts can enhance your pet’s well-being.
 Interactive toys that mimic prey can be particularly beneficial.
 They allow for a healthy outlet for these natural behaviours while keeping your home intact.
 Incorporating training sessions that reinforce positive behaviours will also help channel their instincts productively.